Rabadash8820/dotfiles/README.md

 - MAY call other scripts in series or in parallel
 - MUST NOT make assumptions about the current working directory
 - MUST be idempotent (can be run multiple times without additional side effects, like appending to the same file multiple times)
-- MAY perform operations requiring elevated privileges
+- MAY perform operations requiring elevated privileges (the entrypoint install script will self-elevate itself before executing others)

 ## License